Querz/mcaselector/README.md

 ---
 ## Headless mode

 MCA Selector can be run in a headless mode without showing the UI.
-Use the program parameter `--headless` to do so.
-Headless mode can be run in different modes:
+Using any command line parameter automatically switches to headless mode.

 | Mode | Parameter | Description |
 | ---- | --------- | ----------- |